|Home||AVA Events||AVA History in Pictures||AVA Virtual Art Gallery||AVA Community Art||AVA Member Links||PDF forms||Email Us|

 AVA Receptions: Every judged show has a reception.
 AVA receptions are always open to the public.
 Cash awards along with a ribbon are presented to the winning artists at the reception.
 If the artist is not present he/she will receive their cash award by mail within 15 days.
 The ribbon remains with the artwork in the gallery until the next show.
 AVA receptions also provide an opportunity for all AVA artists to get together to visit, discuss art, their families, life in the North Woods and just about anything else that happens to come up.

-2019 Holiday Gift Shop: This year, the AVA Gallery is also is hosting a Holiday Gift Shop.
+Holiday Gift Shop: For the past several years, the AVA Gallery has hosted a Holiday Gift Shop.
 Participation in the Gift Shop is only available to AVA members.

 Art in the Library: AVA also coordinates the Antigo Art in the Library program.
 We provide artists who work with the library staff to assist in displaying and changing-out artwork several times a year.
 You do not need to be an AVA member to display your work in the Library.
 If you are interested, you can download the Art in the Library exhibit form here.